juanmalunatic/silvereye/silverapp/README.md

 	- Emits a signal on close that destroys the saved connection cleanly.

+  - Handles missing sensor reads by duplicating the last correct value received
-- TO-DO implement "duplicate last received" strategy to handle missing data packets.
+  - TO-DO add setting to disable this behaviour

 ### Serial settings